 Speaking of myself, I often think of the journeys that our career paths tend to take.
 Some of us decide to become the complete opposite of our parents or follow in their footsteps.
 As it turned out, I ended up doing a little bit of both.

 I set my sights on engineering, specifically civil engineering, which is to do with the design and development of our infrastructure – the roads, bridges and tunnels that get us to where we’re going each and every day.
 I knew that I wanted a professional career, but wasn’t interested in practising medicine or law, and engineering seemed like a challenge that would leave my options open.
+However, there was a time when I was drawn to the idea of dentistry and how it would be interesting to learn about everything linked to oral hygiene.
+At this time, I also had the dream of opening my own dental practice, and had even looked for some marketing tips from somewhere like Opencare to see how I could get started.
+I was really adamant about pursuing this dream at one point, but as soon as I came across engineering, it was a no brainer.
 I completed a bachelor of applied science in civil engineering from the University of Toronto where I was also president of the Engineering Student Society.
 Arguably I learned more from being part of that student society than I did in four years of post-secondary education.

 My engineering base has led me through a variety of experiences, from teaching the elderly to use computers and the Internet, to service optimization within a healthcare emergency response enterprise and a telemedicine network, to genetics and laboratory health solutions.
 This led me to work with a whole host of advanced equipment and technologies like scientific centrifuges which are often developed and used for medical applications so it was good to get some experience with them.
 They are a staple of any laboratory worth its salt and are readily available online too so they are not that difficult to acquire.